h2oai/h2o-3/h2o-docs/src/product/howto/MOJO_QuickStart.md

 MOJOs are built in much the same way as POJOs.
 The example code below shows how to start H2O and then build a model using either R or Python.

-###Step 1 (in terminal window 1): Start H2O

-		$ java -jar h2o.jar

-###Step 2: Build and extract the model
+###Step 1: Start H2O, then build and extract the model

-The examples below describe how to create a model using R and Python.
+The examples below describe how to start H2O and create a model using R and Python.
 The ``download_mojo()`` function saves the model as a zip file.
-You can upzip the file to view the options used to build the file along with each tree built in the model.
-Note that the each tree file is saved as a binary file type.
+You can unzip the file to view the options used to build the file along with each tree built in the model.
+Note that each tree file is saved as a binary file type.

-**Build and extract the model using R**
+**Build and extract a model using R**

-1. Open a new terminal window (H2O must still be running in the first window) and start r.
+1. Open a terminal window and start r.
 2. Run the following commands to build a simple GBM model.

         library(h2o)
         h2o.init(nthreads=-1)